Skip To Section

 After you have finished a PHP, you may transition down to an intensive outpatient program (IOP) or traditional outpatient treatment.
 This means you are moving to a less concentrated form of care that requires fewer hours of treatment per week.

-In order to go from a PHP to a lower form of treatment, your program will take a few factors into consideration:
+To go from a PHP to a lower form of treatment, your program will consider a few factors:

-• Where you are in relation to the goals set at the beginning of the PHP
+- Where you are concerning the goals set at the beginning of the PHP

-• How the program is affecting your daily life, such your ability to maintain a daily routine
+- How the program is affecting your daily life, such as your ability to maintain a daily routine

 The goal of a PHP is to prepare you for a lower level of care.
 As a result, PHPs are time-limited.
 You are not intended to stay in them for extended periods of time.